 5. Fluff the rice with a fork before serving.

-See also How long do you cook frozen chicken in air fryer
+See also How long to cook al pastor in oven

 Par boiled rice is a versatile ingredient that can be used in a variety of dishes, such as stir-fries, pilafs, and salads.
 It provides a nutty flavor and a fluffy texture that enhances the overall taste of the dish.